-Physical therapy students must demonstrate the ability to perform at least the functions listed below safely, reliably, and efficiently, in compliance with legal and ethical standards throughout their entire physical therapy education.
+Physical therapy students must demonstrate the ability to perform m at least the functions/abilities listed in the Technica Standards document in a safe, reliable, and efficient way, in com- pliance with legal and ethical standards, throughout their entire physical therapy education.
+Therefore, I affirm that I, Students Name am able to perform the activities listed in the technical standard s within the parameters listed above.
+Student's Signature Date